 Scene adjustment and specific commands for audio, video and lighting devices reduces spatial locomotion.
 Other features allow the user to see the temperature and lighting of any room inside the house.
 Everything depends on the degree of integration of the residence, the distribution of sensors and data transmission.

 House control is also available for voice-recognition devices.
 For example, Google Home is now able to make phone calls and interact with various applications.
 Amazon Echo – a device compatible with Neocontrol solutions – offers various services, such as Amazon itself and Uber.

 These interfaces are part of the benefits previously mentioned, but also add others such as:

 - Social inclusion: devices put customers in communication with relatives and friends

 - Health care: scheduling for medication schedules and events

 - Entertainment: access to movie and music applications

-The future of assistive domotics, and the introduction of the Internet of Things will incorporate informational accessibility to the environment.
-Increased connectivity and interoperability between devices will allow full customization of integrated automation projects.
-The professionals involved in this task will have to rethink the physical space, contemplating it as a network infrastructure with multiple access possibilities.
+In short, the future of assistive domotics, and the introduction of the Internet of Things will incorporate accessibility to the environment.
+Increased connectivity and interoperability between devices will allow full customization to integrated automation projects.
+The professionals involved in this task will have to rethink the physical space, contemplating it as a network of infrastructure with multiple access possibilities.

-However, returning to the reality of today’s smart houses, we emphasize the importance of prioritizing user demands on the projects developed.
-The development of lean structures, framed at the cost of the client is fully possible.
-The use of wireless systems is a pioneer in this sense, with the partial or total decrease of the total expenditure with automation.
-In addition, the simplification of installation facilitates the entry of new players in the market as resellers of lighting, security, as well as architects and engineers.
+However, returning to the reality of today’s smart houses, we emphasize the importance of prioritizing user demands for the projects developed.
+The development of lean structures, adapted to the budget of the client is possible.
+The use of wireless systems is a case in point, as it considerably reduces de cost involved in automation.
+Additionally, these type of platforms simplify the process of selling and installing for the new players in the market, such as lighting and security resellers and architects and engineers.